Check out our acrylic sheet tank thinnness calculator

 Solvent based adhesive must be used if the application is on top of a sealled surface or exterior application.

-While Waxed Resin already has the Air Dry Wax added.
-Not that you can use Waxed Resin for all layers if you are doing only a couple of layers and the layup is completed within 24 hours of the first application.
+While waxed resin already has the air dry wax added, note that you can use waxed resin for all layers if you are doing only a couple of layers and the layup is completed within 24 hours of the first application.
 This is because the wax remains soft and will re-liquefy and permeate through the top layer along with the wax in the wet layer.
 If you don't complete your lay up within the 24 hour period you will need to sand between coats and wipe with alcohol.

-GLASS BUBBLES: Glass Bubbles is a hollow silicone dioxide powder.
+PRO-FIL (Micro-balloons): A hollow silicone dioxide powder.
 It is a non-absorbent additive used to extend all types of resins and gelcoats.
-It can be used in resins alone however, its main use is to be used in conjunction with other fillers to create easy to sand compounds.
+It can be used in resins alone, however, its main use is to be used in conjunction with other fillers to create easy to sand compounds.
+Start with a Mix ratio of 3:1 (filler to resin by volume) and adjust to your specific use,

-MINI FIBRES: Mini Fibers are dense, ground polyethylene fibers.
-It is an additive for all types of resins and gel coats although, when mixed with epoxy resins, creates an excellent medium sanding, non-slumping compound.
+MINI FIBERS: Mini Fibers are dense, ground polyethylene fibers.
+It is an additive for all types of resins and gel coats, although when mixed with epoxy resins creates an excellent medium sanding, non-slumping compound.

 CHOPPED STRAND: Chopped strand is actual strands of fiberglass chopped into 1/4" lengths.
 It can be added to any type of resin or gelcoat alone or in combination with other fillers where strength is required.